 - Performance coaching

 Performance coaches stand with employees within organizations who need to improve their work performance.
 Often, performance coaching is given regardless of level or job title.
-It can be given as a result of performance appraisal results as well.
+It can also be given as a result of performance appraisal results.

 - Leadership coaching

 Leadership coaching is a developmental process in which the coach and the leader will go through a tailored coaching approach to achieve the desired goals and help them become effective leaders.
 It can be given to an individual contributor, manager or senior manager to improve their leadership skills.